dherrera1911/sqfa/docs/source/tutorials/digit_processing.md

 sets the filters to the PCA components of the data.
 :::

-Lets evaluate the performance of the filters in separating the classes by QDA.
+Lets evaluate how well the filters separate the classes quadratically, by using a QDA classifier on each feature set.
 QDA fits a Gaussian distribution (mean and covariance) to each class and uses the Bayes rule to classify samples.
-Both the class specific means and covariances to classify samples.
+Both the class specific means and covariances are used to classify samples.

 ```{code-cell} ipython3
 def get_qda_accuracy(x_train, y_train, x_test, y_test, filters):